Trumpism as a stress test for democracy - SWI swissinfo.ch

 On the eve of the US presidential election, most national surveys gave Hillary Clinton a lead of around 4%, which translated into a high probability of victory.

-The US pollsters who failed to accurately capture what was happening could learn a thing or two from the Swiss, said Swiss political scientist Jürg Steiner, a political science professor at the University of North Carolina.
+The US pollsters who failed to accurately capture what was happening could learn a thing or two from the Swiss, said Steiner.

-Swiss pollsters have learned how to adjust the results of a survey – helping improve their accuracy – when, for example, there is “a referendum on foreigners or a free labour market, and people are not exactly reporting what they are going to do.
+Swiss pollsters, he said, have learned how to adjust the results of a survey – helping improve their accuracy – when, for example, there is “a referendum on foreigners or a free labour market, and people are not exactly reporting what they are going to do.
 They may be embarrassed or ashamed”.